Myonmu/RobertHoudin/README.md

 There are other attributes that are specifically used in Loop nodes, but the API is still very unstable.

-To implement the `OnEvaluate` method, typically you call `GetValueNoBoxing()` on an input port, and `SetValueNoBoxing()` on an output port.
-For Multi Ports, however, you will need to call `ForEachConnected()` instead as a Multi Port doesn't store a value itself.
+To implement the `OnEvaluate` method, typically you call `GetValueNoBoxing()` on an input port, and `SetValueNoBoxing()` on an output port. **For Multi Ports, however, you will need to call `ForEachConnected()` instead as a Multi Port doesn't store a value itself**.

 Once the implementation is finished, the node should show up in the node search window (RobertHoudin Editor, press space).

+### Number Types

+The framework provides a proxy type `Number` that can be used as both `int` and `float`.
+This is added to eliminate the need to implement a float and int version of the same node, as well as using a conversion node if you need int or float but only have the other.

+You can use `NumberPort`, `NumberPortDs` or `MultiNumberPort` to replace int or float ports in most cases.

+The caveat, is that `Number` secretly uses `float` and can result in overflow if you are manipulating a large enough integer.
+If you find yourself needing to do so, use int or float ports explicitly.

 ### DataSource